| Common

 Asteraceae |

-Division from north edge
+Division from

 garden |

-| Spirea | Spiraea japonica | Shirobana | Rosaceae | Flowers in various shades of
+Spirea | Spiraea japonica | Shirobana | Rosaceae | Flowers in

 pink fading to white.
 Tends